St Hilda's Student Funds

 Nielsen Fund: This fund is for assisting undergraduates with research projects.

-Lilian Pickard Fund: This fund is used to provide bursaries for needy undergraduate students in mathematics and physics.
+Lilian Pickard Fund: This fund is used to provide bursaries for undergraduate students, in mathematics and physics, in financial need.

 Beryl Smalley Fund: This is available to assist undergraduates reading history (or a joint school including history) with travel in connection with medieval studies.